-The Council in accordance with the Government initiative to promote the use of low emission vehicles has agreed to introduce electric vehicle charging parking bays in certain long stay car parks within each of its towns.
+The Council in accordance with the Government initiative to promote the use of low emission vehicles has introduced electric vehicle charging parking bays in certain long stay car parks within each of its towns.
 This is to raise wider awareness of green transport issues and the opportunities available to the general public.
-Electric Vehicle charging bays were implemented in 2014/15 into the following long stay car parks:
+Electric Vehicle charging bays are available in the following long stay car parks:

-- The Twitchell car park in Baldock - The Lairage multi-storey car park and Woodside car park in Hitchin - Garden Square, Multi storey car park in Letchworth - Civic Centre car park in Royston
+• The Twitchell car park in Baldock

+- The Lairage multi-storey car park and Woodside car park in Hitchin - Garden Square, Multi storey car park in Letchworth - Civic Centre car park in Royston